Track 2 Logo

 • Video Evidence: YouTube link to a screen recording showing the complete speedrun

-• Milestone Completion: Percentage of game milestones accomplished
+• Milestone Completion: Percentage of game milestones accomplished (e.g., gym badges, story progression)

-• Reproducibility: Clear documentation and reproducible results
+• Reproducibility: Clear documentation and verifiable results

 Timeline